Paul Hamilton (soccer): FC Edmonton

 Hamilton signed for FC Edmonton of the new North American Soccer League in 2011, and made his professional debut in the team's first competitive game on April 9, 2011, a 2-1 victory over the Fort Lauderdale Strikers.
 The club re-signed Hamilton for the 2012 season on October 12, 2011 but he was subsequently released.

 Carolina RailHawks

 On April 5, 2013 Hamilton signed with Carolina RailHawks and played 24 games for them during the 2013 season.

 Edmonton Scottish

-Hamilton currently serves as captain of the Edmonton Scottish in the Alberta Major Soccer League since 2015.
+Hamilton served as captain of the Edmonton Scottish in the Alberta Major Soccer League from 2015-2024.
 Hamilton won the AMSL League MVP award in the 2016 and 2018 seasons.
 In 2016 Edmonton Scottish won the 2016 Challenge Trophy with Hamilton being named the tournament MVP.

+Hamilton currently serves as the head coach for the Edmonton Scottish United Alberta League1 team, which won the Alberta League1 Regular Season and Championship Final in 2024, granting them access to the 2025 Telus Canadian Championships.